-Cost of services and product development was \$1.4 billion in 2021, an increase of \$99.1 million compared to 2020, or 7% on a reported basis and 6% excluding the foreign currency impact.
-The increase was primarily due to increased compensation costs, conference expenses and program expenses, partially offset by reduced travel and entertainment costs.
-Cost of services and product development as a percent of revenues was 31% and 33% during 2021 and 2020, respectively.
+Cost of services and product development was \$1.7 billion in 2022, an increase of \$249.7 million compared to 2021, or 17% on a reported basis and 21% excluding the foreign currency impact.
+The increase in Cost of services and product development was primarily due to: (i) increased compensation costs as a result of higher headcount, (ii) increased conference related expenses, due to the return to in-person destination conferences and (iii) increased research program expenses.
+Cost of services and product development as a percent of revenues was 31% for both 2022 and 2021, respectively.

-Selling, general and administrative ("SG&A") expense was \$2.2 billion in 2021, an increase of \$116.7 million compared to 2020, or 6% on a reported basis and 4% excluding the foreign currency impact.
-The increase in SG&A during the year ended December 31, 2021, as compared to the prior fiscal year, was primarily due to charges associated with the impairment of right-of-use assets and other long-lived assets, net of a reduction in lease liabilities, of \$49.5 million related to certain office locations we no longer intend to use.
-Additionally, conference-related expenses increased due to expenses on cancelled conferences.
-SG&A expense also increased due to higher personnel costs in the current year, partially offset by reduced severance costs.
-There was a slight decrease in the number of quota-bearing sales associates in Global Technology Sales and an increase in Global Business Sales to 3,072 and 934, respectively, at December 31, 2021.
-On a combined basis, the total number of quota-bearing sales associates increased by 2% when compared to December 31, 2020.
-SG&A expense as a percent of revenues was 46% and 50% during 2021 and 2020, respectively.
+Selling, general and administrative ("SG&A") expense was \$2.5 billion in 2022, an increase of \$325.3 million compared to 2021, or 15% on a reported basis and 19% excluding the foreign currency impact.
+The increase in SG&A during the year ended December 31, 2022, as compared to the prior fiscal year, was primarily due to higher personnel costs in the current year, including higher salary expense due to increased headcount, as well as higher commission expense, following strong contract value growth in 2021, which is amortized as the related revenue is recognized.
+These increases were partially offset by a reduction in facilities expense, related to a reduction of our real estate footprint.
+We expect to continue to evaluate our real estate footprint globally.
+If we determine there is any additional excess property, there is no assurance that we will be able to sublease any such excess properties or that we will not incur costs in connection with such exit activities, which may be material.
+During 2022, we incurred charges associated with the impairment of right-of-use assets and other long-lived assets, related to certain office locations we no longer intend to use, of \$54.0 million, compared to \$49.5 million in 2021.
+The year ended December 31, 2021 also included expenses related to cancelled conferences.

+The number of quota-bearing sales associates in Global Technology Sales increased by 18% to 3,630 and in Global Business Sales increased by 22% to 1,144, compared to December 31, 2021.
+On a combined basis, the total number of quota-bearing sales associates increased by 19% when compared to December 31, 2021.
+SG&A expense as a percent of revenues was 45% and 46% during 2022 and 2021, respectively.

-Depreciation increased by 9% during 2021 compared to 2020.
-This increase was due to additional investments, including new leasehold improvements as additional office space went into service, and capitalized software.
+Depreciation decreased by 9% during 2022 compared to 2021.
+The decrease for the year ended December 31, 2022 was primarily due to a reduction in leasehold improvements depreciation as a result of the impairment losses recorded in the fourth quarter of 2021 and the year ended December 31, 2022.

-Amortization of intangibles decreased by 12% during 2021 compared to 2020 due to certain intangible assets that became fully amortized in 2021 and 2020.
+Amortization of intangibles decreased by 10% during 2022 compared to 2021 due to certain intangible assets that became fully amortized in 2021.